baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 -(void)performDangerousTrickWithOperation(NSString * _Nonnull)operation completionHandler:(void (^ _Nullable)(NSString * _Nullable_on_error, NSError * _Nullable))completionHandler;
 ```

 Again, the synthesized Objective-C method implementation will create a detached task that calls the `async throws` method `performDangerousTrick(operation:)`.
 If the method returns normally, the `String` result will be delivered to the completion handler in the first parameter and the second parameter (`NSError *`) will be passed `nil`.
-If the method throws, the first parameter will be passed `nil` (which is why it has been made `_Nullable_on_error` despite being non-optional in Swift) and the second parameter will receive the error.
+If the method throws, the first parameter will be passed `nil` (which is why it has been made `_Nullable` despite being non-optional in Swift) and the second parameter will receive the error.
 If there are non-pointer parameters, they will be passed zero-initialized memory in the non-error arguments to provide consistent behavior for callers.
 This can be demonstrated with Swift pseudo-code:

 ```swift
 // Synthesized by the compiler